Momin Ahmad Khan

 Amherst, MA 01003

-I am a fourth-year PhD student at UMass Amherst, working with Professor Fatima Anwar.
-My areas of interest are the security and privacy of distributed machine learning systems.
-I have worked on designing new attacks and defenses for Federated Learning (FL) and uncovering experimental pitfalls in the robustness evaluations of existing attacks and defenses.
+I am a fifth-year PhD student at UMass Amherst, advised by Professor Fatima Anwar.
+My research spans the security and robustness of distributed AI systems, large language models (LLMs), and vision-language models (VLMs).
+I’ve worked on designing attacks and defenses for Federated Learning (FL), identifying pitfalls in robustness evaluations, and improving prompt learning through more reliable and interpretable optimization techniques.

 Before joining UMass, I completed my undergraduate studies in Electrical Engineering at the School of Electrical Engineering and Computer Science at the National University of Sciences and Technology in 2021.
 I graduated with a gold medal for best thesis project and a silver medal for the second-highest GPA in my batch.

 Besides work, I am learning to play the guitar.
+I love to travel alone, and I have started a photography page to document my adventures.
 I enjoy cooking and continue to try out new recipes.
 But most of all, I love playing Dota 2, and I am in the top 10% of players globally!

 news